MarcinOrlowski/StackUnderflow/README.md

 Marcin Orlowski

 ### Changelog
+ - v0.5 ()
+  - Star, blacklisted icons are now also shown on question index

  - v0.4 (2015-08-14)
   - Script was not working when user was not signed in to SO